Send to a friend

 The towns of the Allier

 Romanesque edifices and elegant spa towns (Vichy, Néris-les-Bains, Bourbon-l'Archambault) can be found throughout the Allier.
 Take in Vichy, with its spas, opera and shopping.
-Don't miss Moulins, with its museums and historical cafés.
+Don't miss Moulins, with its museums and historical cafés, or Montluçon with its MuPop Music Museum.

 Activities for the whole family!

 A huge network of footpaths and trails for cyclists and horse riders allow visitors to explore this territory and discover its subtle charm.
-And youngsters too are spoilt for choice: instructive and fun amusement and animal parks such as PAL, Rhinopolis, Wolframines, Préhistorama and a wide range of other leisure activities await them.
+And youngsters too are spoilt for choice: instructive and fun amusement and animal parks such as Le PAL and Paléopolis.

 And the fun doesn't stop when the sun goes down!
 The World Cultures Festival in Gannat, the Jean Carmet Film Festival in Moulins or the Festival of the Dukes of Bourbon in Montluçon, 'Jazz dans le bocage', 'Rock Préserv'à Broût-Vernet' or the Musical Days of Autumn in Souvigny are all great opportunities to celebrate, learn, and discover our heritage and sense of exchange, the value of people, openness, and music.